Jayadataanalytics/EDA_Project/README.md

 ## Problem Statement

-#.What are the top categories on Play Store?
+1.What are the top categories on Play Store?

-.Are majority of the apps Paid or Free?
+2.Are majority of the apps Paid or Free?

-.How importance is the rating of the application?
+3.How importance is the rating of the application?

-.Which categories from the audience should the app be based on?
+4.Which categories from the audience should the app be based on?

-.Which category has the most no. of installations?
+5.Which category has the most no. of installations?

-.How does the count of apps varies by Genres?
+6.How does the count of apps varies by Genres?

-.How does the last update has an effect on the rating?
+7.How does the last update has an effect on the rating?

-.How are ratings affected when the app is a paid one?
+8.How are ratings affected when the app is a paid one?

-.How are reviews and ratings co-related?
+9.How are reviews and ratings co-related?

-.Lets us discuss the sentiment subjectivity.
+10.Lets us discuss the sentiment subjectivity.

-.Is subjectivity and polarity proportional to each other?
+11.Is subjectivity and polarity proportional to each other?

-.What is the percentage of review sentiments?
+12.What is the percentage of review sentiments?

-.How is sentiment polarity varying for paid and free apps?
+13.How is sentiment polarity varying for paid and free apps?

-.How Content Rating affect over the App?
+14.How Content Rating affect over the App?

-.Does Last Update date has an effects on rating?
+15.Does Last Update date has an effects on rating?

-.Distribution of App update over the Year.
+16.Distribution of App update over the Year.

-.Distribution of Paid and Free app updated over the Month.
+17.Distribution of Paid and Free app updated over the Month.